Universal Translation Services

 learning a second language at an early age

 Our minds are capable of accomplishing a lot of remarkable things.
-Every day they do plenty of extraordinary actions and help us in completing our tasks of the day.
-One of the greatest advantages we have is that the mind helps us communicate with others.
-It helps us come up with different thoughts which we can use to talk to people and convey our feelings to them.
-We can also use gestures and facial expressions to convey our feelings, but it is quite astonishing that our minds can come up with complex sentences.
+They do plenty of extraordinary actions daily and help us complete our tasks.
+One of our most significant advantages is that the mind allows us to communicate with others.
+It helps us come up with different thoughts that we can use to talk to people and convey our feelings to them.
+We can also use gestures and facial expressions to express our emotions, but our minds can develop complex sentences astonishingly.
 Along with doing all that, we can also learn something new every day.

 The Process of Learning vs. Age:

 Learning is one of the most remarkable abilities we have.
 With its help, we can know everything about a field of study.
-It is only through learning that we get to know the world in a better way and manage to live our life peacefully.
-If we stop learning at some point in our lives, we will only be halting our progress.
-If you stop updating your thoughts and get rid of old concepts, you will end up becoming a prejudiced and bitter person.
+It is only through education that we get to see the world better and manage to live our lives peacefully.
+If we stop learning at some point, we will only be halting our progress.
+You will become prejudiced and bitter if you stop updating your thoughts and eliminating old concepts.
 Learning makes us more accepting of others.
-It also teaches us about different cultures, along with making us fluent in ours.
+It also teaches us about different cultures and makes us fluent in ours.

-The process of learning never stops, but it does get affected by age.
+The learning process never stops, but it is affected by age.
 When you start working in an office, you will keep on learning something related to your field.
 But you won’t get the time to acquire as much knowledge as you want.
-And due to your work, your learning process will only be limited to the knowledge that can help you in your field.
-People also get less and less free time for learning as they get older.
+Due to your work, your learning process will only be limited to the knowledge that can help you in your field.
+People also get less free time for learning as they age.
 When their responsibilities increase, they have to give up on many goals.

 New Language